MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-report-vat.md

 ## <a name="to-connect-to-your-tax-authoritys-web-service"></a>To connect to your tax authority's web service
 [!INCLUDE[prod_short](includes/prod_short.md)] provides service connections to tax authority websites.
 For example, if you are in the UK, you can enable the **GovTalk** service connection to submit the EC Sales List and VAT Return reports electronically.
 If you want to submit the report manually, for example by entering your data on the tax authority's website, this is not required.

-To report VAT to a tax authority electronically, you need to connect [!INCLUDE[prod_short](includes/prod_short.md)] to the tax authority's web service.
+To report GST to a tax authority electronically, you need to connect [!INCLUDE[prod_short](includes/prod_short.md)] to the tax authority's web service.
 This requires that you set up an account with your tax authority.
 When you have an account, you can enable a service connection that we provide in [!INCLUDE[prod_short](includes/prod_short.md)].

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Connections**, and then choose appropriate link.
 2. Fill in the required fields. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]